Solar Maximum & Minimum

 The Canadarm2 robot arm is in the foreground.

-I dedicate this page to my dad and mom, who gifted to me the love of life, space, science, and
+I dedicate this page to my dad and mom, who gifted to me the love of life, nature, science, and

 You are free to quote or link to this site.
 However, it is